 - Develops and implements the nutrition care plans for high risk participants including medical therapy recommendations.

-- Monitor for significant weight changes and provide nutrition intervention.
+- Monitors for significant weight changes and provide nutrition intervention.

 - Evaluates menus for nutrition adequacy in the PACE centers.